etwk/blog/content/lists/books.md

 ### Cooking
 - [ ] East: 120 Vegan and Vegetarian Recipes from Bangalore to Beijing (Meera Sodha)
+- [ ] The Everyday Ayurveda Cookbook: A Seasonal Guide to Eating and Living Well (Kate O'Donnell)

 ## Gender
 - [ ] Better Boys, Better Men: The New Masculinity That Creates Greater Courage and Emotional Resiliency (Andrew Reiner) #must